tonygermano/webswing-mirror/documentation/content/docs/current/integrate/api.md

 **void sendClipboard(WebswingClipboardData content)**

 Sends the specified data to browser.
-A toolbar will appear in browser displaying the data.
-User can click or press CTRL+C to store the content to local clipboard.
+A toolbar will appear in the browser displaying the data.
+The user can click or press CTRL+C to store the content to local clipboard.
 Typically used for customized clipboard integration, while the built-in integration is disabled in configuration ("allowLocalClipboard" is false).

 `Parameters`